 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Northstead Community Primary School.
-They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint.
+They will consider whether Northstead Community Primary School has adhered to education legislation and any statutory policies connected with the complaint.